MCAT

 2) Test yourself, even when formal practice is not provided.

 Sometimes quizzes haven't been created for a certain topic in the resource you're using, or you exhaust the questions available, but don’t let that stop you.
-Create every opportunity you can to check your knowledge.
+If you really want to increase your MCAT score, you need to create every opportunity you can to check your knowledge.

 You don't need to write official, AAMC-style MCAT questions to do this.
 Think about how to ask yourself micro-questions.
 A few ways to do this are:

-• Spend a few hours each week in a MCAT study group, asking each other questions and explaining your answers.
-Don’t have a study group yet?
-Come make one in the Sketchy Discord
+- Spend a few hours each week in an MCAT study group, asking each other questions and explaining your answers.

 You can use Sketchy's interactive Review Cards as mini-tests: push yourself to define the next symbol before clicking ahead to reveal the answer.